 The generation is triggered when building the application or after a change done in any PO or .nls.list files.
 This allows to always have the Java interfaces up-to-date with the translations and to use them immediately.

-The NLS API module must be added to the module.ivy of the MicroEJ Application project, in order to allow access to the NLS library.
+The NLS API module must be added to the module.ivy of the MicroEJ Application project to use the NLS library.

 '''

 <dependency org="ej.library.runtime" name="nls" rev="3.0.1"/>

 '''